-We focus on OSHA standards on excavations.
-Practical soil mechanics.
-Stability of shored and unshored slopes and walls.
+We focus on OSHA standards on excavations, and train on practical soil mechanics and the stability of shored and unshored slopes and walls.
 When inspections are required, types of protective systems and MNOSHA's most commonly cited excavation standards.
-(On Site) Hands on training is available, consisting of installation of different types of shoring and a trench rescue exercise.
+On-site hands-on training is available, consisting of installation of different types of shoring and a trench rescue exercise.

 This program is for construction personnel who will be responsible for fall protection in the work places where fall hazards exist.
 You will learn other OSHA requirements for fall protection, fall hazard identification, how to select the proper protective system and the importance of planning for fall protection.

 Fires happen every day in the United States.
-How would you protect you business if a fire should happen?
-We can help you with your fire protection plans, fire suppression systems, evacuation routes, and alarms.
+How would you protect your business if a fire should happen?
+We can help you with your fire protection plans, fire suppression systems, evacuation routes and alarms.
 Our experienced professionals will assist you in satisfying the requirements of 1910.157.
-In addition we offer on-site, hands-on fire extinguisher training for your employees using live fire in a controlled environment.
+In addition, we offer on-site, hands-on fire extinguisher training for your employees using live fire in a controlled environment.
 This allows the course attendees to fight fire safely while providing the most realistic experience possible.

 There is much confusion and uncertainty with the 1910.178 forklift standard since its update in 1999.
 You need to be clear about the things OSHA requires your certified operators to know.
-Our training consists of interactive training designed to help your workers understand the implications of un-qualified operation of a Forklift.
+Our training consists of interactive training designed to help your workers understand the implications of un-qualified operation of a forklift.
 We offer not only the initial classroom style training, but the required on-site performance evaluation as well.
-Our forklift experts are past operators of all 7 classes of forklifts and are knowledgeable in all applicable, General industry and Construction applications as well as the applicable, ASME B56 standards as well.
+Our forklift experts are past operators of all seven classes of forklifts and are knowledgeable in all applicable general industry and construction applications as well as the applicable ASME B56 standards, as well.

 Hazardous materials are found in most every industry.
-Understanding hazardous properties of these materials and how to properly use, store, transport, and dispose of these materials is a must.
-SCC offers on-site consultation and training as well as online training for handling hazardous materials in the workplace.
+Understanding hazardous properties of these materials and how to properly use, store, transport and dispose of these materials is a must.
+CBI offers on-site consultation and training as well as online training for handling hazardous materials in the workplace.

 Hazardous waste operations and emergency response (HAZWOPER) training is designed to train responders in how to deal with uncontrolled releases of hazardous materials, both in the workplace and at uncontrolled release sites.
 With our mobile HAZWOPER trailer and our optional "blended" online training, CBI can meet your training needs on your terms.

 Hazard recognition requires the ability to think outside the box and view processes from a number of different viewpoints.
 It also requires the ability to understand and complete the steps of a Job-Hazard Analysis.
-SCC has this ability as well as the ability to train other on this process.
-SCC can supply you and your employees the opportunity to learn basic skills and knowledge about protecting the health and safety of personnel working with hazardous substances, harmful physical agents, infectious agents, mechanical hazards, and other hazards found in the workplace.
+CBI has this ability as well as the ability to train other on this process.
+CBI can supply you and your employees the opportunity to learn basic skills and knowledge about protecting the health and safety of personnel working with hazardous substances, harmful physical agents, infectious agents, mechanical hazards and other hazards found in the workplace.

 Hoists, and the slings that are frequently attached to them, are often involved in workplace accidents and injuries.
 Overhead, under hung, jib and gantry cranes are but a few of the examples of hoists commonly found in today's workplace.
 Along with inspection criteria and operation characteristics, labeling and training requirements are mandated by government regulations.
 Inspection schedules, training programs and equipment audits are key elements to a safe and efficient workplace.
 Let our trained staff of knowledgeable professionals assist you in achieving these objectives.

-This program is designed to give information on the MNOSHA program.
-How inspections are initiated and conducted; rules and regulations; and the resources for obtaining those regulations, and what your rights are after the inspection.
+This program is designed to give information on the MNOSHA program, including how inspections are initiated and conducted, rules and regulations, the resources for obtaining those regulations and what your rights are after the inspection.

 Ask our Safety & Health Coordinators how to best utilize our services to start you on the road to a safer workplace by utilizing Job Hazard Analysis.

 The control of hazardous energy standard (lockout/tagout), has only been on the books since 1989 and while it is one of the shorter OSHA standards, it is one of the most frequently cited in general industry.
 For the period October 2004 – September 2005, 29CFR 1910.147 was the most frequently cited standard in the nation.
 Specific training requirements, written programs and periodic audits are all mandated by the regulation.
-SCC's in house professionals have the knowledge, training and experience to guide you towards making your workplace a safer place to be.
+CBI's in-house professionals have the knowledge, training and experience to guide you towards making your workplace a safer place to be.

-Workers in the thousands are injured every year due to non-existent, or improperly installed machine guards.
+Workers in the thousands are injured every year due non-existent or improperly installed machine guards.
 Blindness, serious injury and even death can be the result of improper machine guarding.
-The certified and trained safety professionals at SCC's Center for Business and Industry can assist you with regulatory compliance and individual process safety initiatives.
+The certified and trained safety professionals at SCC's Center for Business & Industry can assist you with regulatory compliance and individual process safety initiatives.

-South Central College offers courses in cooperation with the Midwest Center for Occupational Health and Safety.
-The OSHA Compliance Solutions Department at South Central College offers a series of courses drawing on the expertise of our instructors and intended to meet the needs of occupational safety and health professionals currently working in the field.
-Contact the OSHA Compliance Solutions team at (507) 389-7348 or
+South Central College offers courses in cooperation with the Great Lakes Regional OSHA Education Center.
+The CBI Workplace Safety and Health Team at South Central College offers a series of courses drawing on the expertise of our instructors and intended to meet the needs of occupational safety and health professionals currently working in the field.
+Contact the CBI Workplace Safety and Health Team at (507) 332-5868 or

 to learn more about the following courses:

 Most people know of the employer's requirement to perform a documented hazard assessment for each of their employees to determine appropriate levels of personnel protective equipment.
 Did you know that there are specific training requirements and inspection criteria as well?
-Hardhats, safety glasses, ear muffs and gloves are but a few examples of PPE that have specific requirements.
+Hard hats, safety glasses, ear muffs and gloves are but a few examples of Personal Protective Equipment (PPE) that have specific requirements.

 This training meets the requirements for seven (7) hours of continuing education for residential contractor license renewal.
-Topics covered include: health and electrical hazards in construction, energy codes, fall protection, tool safety, lead abatement, and general hazard recognition in residential construction.
-Participants will leave with a better knowledge of OSHA requirements on the job site and a packet of information with check lists, interpretations, contacts, and diagrams of what is required in a day-to-day operation.
+Topics covered include: health and electrical hazards in construction, energy cods, fall protection, tool safety, lead abatement and general hazard recognition in residential construction.
+Participants will leave with a better knowledge of OSHA requirements on the job site and a packet of information with checklists, interpretations, contacts and diagrams of what is required in a day-to-day operation.

-A qualified rigger is a person that possesses a recognized degree, certificate, or professional standing, or has extensive knowledge, training and experience, and can successfully demonstrate the ability to solve problems related to rigging loads.
+A qualified rigger possesses a recognized degree, certificate or professional standing, or has extensive knowledge, training and experience and can successfully demonstrate the ability to solve problems related to rigging loads.

 Each signal person must: